Missouri Census 2020 — new Sept. 30 deadline

 When do I respond?

-Individuals may respond to the 2020 census by mail, internet or phone through Oct.
-31. Respond as soon as possible to avoid a census taker visiting your home.
-Between Aug.
-11 and Oct.
-31, census takers will attempt to visit and interview households that haven't yet responded to help make sure everyone is counted.
+Individuals may respond to the 2020 census by mail, internet or phone through Sept.
+30. Respond as soon as possible to avoid a census taker visiting your home.
+Through Sept.
+30, census takers will attempt to visit and interview households that haven't yet responded to help make sure everyone is counted.

 How do I respond?